fitimh/fitimh/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Software Development Solution - SDS
-- 🌱 I’m currently learning Full Stack (MERN & VueJS)
+- 🌱 I’m currently learning Full Stack (VueJS & Laravel)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...